lawetcetera/1L_fall_outlines/property/Doctrine/Real Estate Transactions.md

 * **Remedies for breach**
 	* breach of the covenant of seisin
 		* return all or portion of the purchase price
+		* majority of jurisdictions hold breach even if the grantee had knowledge of the defect/easement
 	* breach of the covenant against encumberances
 		* for encumberances easily removed, the cost of removal
 		* for encumberances not easily removed, the difference in value between the land with and without the encumberance
 		* Damages are limited by the total price received by the warrantor
 		* Think expectation damages -- tries to put the warantee in as good of a position as they'd be in if the covenant were not to have been breached
+	* breach of future covenants
+		* the grantee must be in possession of the property in order to sue on future covenant
+		* the statute of limitations begins to run on a future covenant at the time of eviction or when the covenant is broken

 ### Delivery of the deed
 See: [[Rosengrant v.
 Rosengrant]]